-Although heat is part of the name, you can use a heat pump for cooling.
-It works by transferring heat instead of making it (the way a furnace does) which is why it is used as a two way appliance.
-It’s true that heat pumps can be very efficient, but most air conditioners are about equal in terms of their efficiency.
-Just compare these two high quality systems from Lennox.
+Although heat is in the name, you can use a heat pump for air conditioning.
+It works by transferring heat instead of creating it (the way a furnace does) which is why it can be used as a dual function system.
+It’s true that heat pumps can be very efficient, but most air conditioners are about equal in terms of energy efficiency.
+Just look at these two high quality systems from Lennox.

-SEER is an efficiency rating for ACs, and the larger the number, the better it is.
+SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
 The difference between 23.5 and 26 is not astounding however, and the efficiency varies depending on the model.
-On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
-It tells you how efficient the system is at heating.
-We can see from these examples by looking at the SEER rating, air conditioners are mostly equal, if not even better depending on the system you choose.
-The biggest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC only cools.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is unique to heat pumps.
+It tells you how efficient the unit is at heating.
+We can see from these examples that as far as energy efficiency goes, air conditioners are mostly equal, if not a little better depending on the model you choose.
+The biggest difference between the two is that heat pumps can also heat your home while an AC only cools.

-Heat pumps are more effective in warmer climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC technician who has experience in your area before settling on a heat pump.
-If the equipment just isn’t right for your climate, you could have very high electric bills.
-Once the temperature gets too low, it’s much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.
+Heat pumps are most effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your region before getting your heart set on a heat pump.
+If the equipment just isn’t right for your area, you could have extremely high electric bills.
+Once the temperature gets too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.

-In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a wonderful alternative for particular northern areas, but additional land must be available in order to install the required piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a great alternative for specific northern climates, but more land must be available in order to install the necessary piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up installing a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in multiple systems when one would suffice.